David Cicero: Career

 His debut album, Future Boy, was released in June 1992.
-The album was produced by David Jacob, with the exceptions of "Love is Everywhere" and "That Loving Feeling", which were produced by Pet Shop Boys, and "Cloud 9" and "Sonic Malfunction", which Cicero produced himself.
-Pet Shop Boys also remixed "Heaven Must Have Sent You Back To Me" for the album, and also received keyboard and backing vocal credit for the album.
+The album was produced by David Jacob, with the exceptions of "Love Is Everywhere" and "That Loving Feeling", which were produced by Pet Shop Boys, and "Cloud 9" and "Sonic Malfunction", which Cicero produced himself.
+Pet Shop Boys also remixed "Heaven Must Have Sent You Back to Me" for the album, and also received keyboard and backing vocal credit for the album.
 The album did not chart, but to promote it, a new version of "Heaven Must Have Sent You Back to Me" was released as the fourth single and charted at number 70.
 The music video for the single was directed by Chris Lowe.

 On November 2, 1992, Cicero released a fifth single "Live for Today" with Sylvia Mason-James providing backing vocals.
 The single was taken from the Pet Shop Boys produced soundtrack to the film, The Crying Game, but it failed to chart.
 The following year, after the success of the title track, sung by Boy George, it was planned to re-release the single, but this never happened.

 Cicero released nothing further through Spaghetti Records, although he was still signed with them until 1996.
-The Pet Shop Boys' fan club magazine regularly gave updates about him, saying that he was working on new tracks and he even came close to a duet release that year with a singer called Bianca, who had been spotted on the television show Stars in Their Eyes.
+The Pet Shop Boys' fan club magazine regularly gave updates about him, saying that he was working on new tracks.

-By late 1996, Cicero moved to Clubscene Records, later merged into Academy Street Records in Scotland and his brother Mike took over as manager.
+By late 1996, with Marianne Murphy becoming the lead singer on all of his Eurodance releases, Cicero moved to Clubscene Records, later merged into Academy Street Records in Scotland and his brother Mike took over as manager.
 He supported Take That on tour.

 Cicero featured as one of the mystery guests in the episode of Never Mind the Buzzcocks, broadcast on October 9, 2008 on BBC Two.

 In 2019, he played his first gig in 28 years, a benefit for Macmillan Cancer Support in Livingston.